1newstar/OracleScripts/Docs/sources/StagingDatabaseRefreshFromLive.rst

     alter database enable block change tracking
     using file 'H:\mnt\fast_recovery_area\AZSTG02\bct.dbf';

-Obviously, replace 'H' with the correct drive letter for the FRA disc.
+Obviously, replace 'H' with the correct drive letter for the FRA disc, and set the database name correctly.

 Some other parameters might also need to be changed from their ``CFG`` values:

 ..  code-block:: sql